strasdat/Sophus/README.md

 ### Packaging

-This is a maintained version of the original code developed by Hauke Strasdat.
+This is a release fork of the upstream repository maintained for the ROS community in order to maintain stability across ROS distros.
+Please send any non-release related issues or pull requests upstream.

 The current release branch is *indigo*.
 Ros packages are available for indigo, jade & kinetic (built as a [3rdparty package](http://wiki.ros.org/bloom/Tutorials/ReleaseThirdParty)).